Black hole spectroscopy with nonlinear quasi-normal modes: Introduction

 Note that Eq.\ (\ref{Qamp}) was calculated for a final non-spinning BH, yet most remnant BHs from mergers are expected to have final dimensionless spins over $\chi>0.6$, including the ones considered in this paper.
-While the quadratic form of Eq.\ (\ref{Qamp}) is always valid, the constant factors relating $A_{(220)\times (220)}$ and $A_{220}^2$ may depend on spin.
-We will still use the values in Eq.\ (\ref{Qamp}), assuming that they are modified only weakly with spin \cite{Cheung:2023vki, Redondo-Yuste:2023seq, Zhu:2024rej}\footnote{Based on the fittings in \cite{Cheung:2023vki}, an $18\%$ variation on the constant factor occurs when the spin changes from $\chi=0$ to $\chi=0.7$, if such factor evolves linearly with spin.}.
+While the quadratic form of Eq.\ (\ref{Qamp}) is always valid, the constant factors relating $A_{(220)\times (220)}$ and $A_{220}^2$ will depend on spin \cite{Khera:2024yrk}.
+We will still use the values in Eq.\ (\ref{Qamp}), since they are expected to be modified only weakly with spin \cite{Cheung:2023vki, Redondo-Yuste:2023seq, Zhu:2024rej,Khera:2024yrk}\footnote{Based on the fittings in \cite{Cheung:2023vki}, an $18\%$ variation on the constant factor occurs when the spin changes from $\chi=0$ to $\chi=0.7$, if such factor evolves linearly with spin.
+A more precise derivation has been done in \cite{Khera:2024yrk}, where a difference of less than $10\%$ is observed between $\chi=0$ and $\chi=0.7$.}.

 Importantly, while QQNMs contribute as sub-dominant modes in the total signal, the dominant QQNM expected in non-precessing nearly equal-mass binaries mentioned above has been shown to be larger than some linear QNMs previously studied in the literature \cite{Mitman:2022qdl, Cheung:2022rbm}.
 For this reason, a detailed analysis on the detectability of QQNMs is necessary.
 If detected independently, such QQNM mode would allow for tests of the nonlinear behavior of GR around black holes.
 In this context, a recent study \cite{Yi:2024elj} obtained that the next-generation ground-based (XG) detectors, Einstein Telescope (ET) \cite{Branchesi:2023mws} and Cosmic Explorer (CE) \cite{Evans:2021gyd}, could detect QQNMs in up to a few tens of events per year.
 On the other hand, the future space-based detector, LISA \cite{Colpi:2024xhw}, could detect QQNMs in up to thousands of events during a four-year mission.
+A recent study analyzing the detectability of subdominant quadratic QNMs \cite{Khera:2024yrk} claims that several QQNMs could be observed by CE and LISA.

 Given the promising future detectability of QQNMs, in this paper we perform a more detailed analysis for XG detectors, ET and CE.
 In particular, we will perform Fisher forecasts for quasi-circular nearly equal-mass binary black holes (BBHs), representing a typical population of stellar-mass binaries given by first generation BHs (i.e.\ formed directly from stellar collapse), as well as intermediate-mass binaries likely given by second-generation BHs (i.e.\ formed by a previous BH merger).
 In these two type of binaries, not only the masses of the BHs but also the spins are expected to be different.
 Complementing the study in \cite{Yi:2024elj}, we will consider two possible scenarios where the QQNM plays an important role: (a) when the QQNM parameters are considered to be independent to the linear QNMs in the model, and its detection can thus be used to perform nonlinear tests of gravity; (b) when the QQNM parameters are considered to be dependent on its linear parent modes (based on GR), in which case its presence will help increase the confidence in the detection of the parent modes as well as other correlated linear QNMs, in order to perform more precise consistency spectroscopic tests of GR.